 He muttered under his breath, “You really are cruel—”

 A thunderous boom trembled through the ground nearly knocking Francis off his feet.
 A series of shouts resounded in the distance, followed by the crescendo of shattering glass.

 An explosion.
 Near one of his gates.
-He was certain.
+But which?

 Francis quickly drew blood, painted a gate on the ground, and slipped through it.
 He emerged a second later from a gate not too far from the one he’d entered.